wyon3832/wynn-portfolio/README.md

 # wynn-portfolio

-## Project 1: ADHD Behavior on Twitter — An NLP Exploration
+## Project 1: ADHD Behavior on Reddit — An NLP Exploration

-This project analyzes behavioral patterns in tweets by users who self-identify as having ADHD.
+This project analyzes behavioral patterns in posts by users who self-identify as having ADHD.
 Using topic modeling (LDA) and clustering (K-means), it explores how language use reveals cognitive and emotional trends.

 - **Tech Stack**: Python, Pandas, Scikit-learn, Gensim, NLTK, Matplotlib
 - **Techniques**: LDA Topic Modeling, TF-IDF, K-means Clustering